NaimiMariem/Multidisciplinary-Academic-Projects/README.md

 ---

-## License

-This repository is open-source and available under [LICENSE_NAME].
-See the individual project folders for specific licenses and usage permissions.

----

 ## About

 This repository is a compilation of projects completed during coursework and is maintained by [Your Name].
 Some projects may not have undergone revision.
-Connect with me on [LinkedIn](https://linkedin.com/yourprofile) for discussions, collaborations, and more.
+Connect with me on [LinkedIn]([https://linkedin.com/yourprofile](https://www.linkedin.com/in/mariem-n/)) for discussions, collaborations, and more.